voxpupuli/puppet-php/README.md

 This originally was a fork of [jippi/puppet-php](https://github.com/jippi/puppet-php) (nodes-php on Puppet Forge) but has since been rewritten in large parts.

+**Current Status:** The original maintainers of `puppet-php` are not developing it actively anymore because they have moved on from Puppet.
+If you want to help maintain this module please see [#183](https://github.com/mayflower/puppet-php/issues/183).

 ## Usage

 Quickest way to get started is simply `include`'ing the _`php` class_.